mohitpai/journey-optimizer.en/help/using/campaigns/experiment-report-calculations.md

 ## Conversion Rate

-The conversion rate or **mean**, $μ_ν$ for each treatment `ν` in an Experiment is defined as a ratio of the sum of the metric to the number of profiles assigned to that metric, $N_ν$:
+The conversion rate or **mean**, μ<sub>v</sub> for each treatment `ν` in an Experiment is defined as a ratio of the sum of the metric to the number of profiles assigned to that metric, N<sub>ν</sub>:

 ![](assets/statistical_1.png)

-Here, $Y_iν$ is the value of the objective metric for each profile `i`, that has been assigned to a given variant *ν*.
+Here, Y<sub>iν</sub> is the value of the objective metric for each profile `i`, that has been assigned to a given variant `ν`.
 When the objective metric is a "unique" metric, i.e., it is a count of the number of profiles doing a particular action, this is displayed as a conversion rate, and formatted as a percentage.
 When the metric is a "count" or "total value" metric (e.g. email opens, revenue respectively), the mean estimate for the metric is displayed as a "Count per Profile", or "Value per Profile".

 Wherever needed, the sample standard deviation is used, with the expression: